netuno-org/cluar/README.md

 cd website
 ```

-Execute the PNPM install command:
+Execute the Bun install command:

 ```
 bun install
 ```

-If a **Warning box** appears, then execute:
+It needs to execute untrusted scripts of the ESBUILD, then execute:

 ```
-pnpm approve-builds
+bun pm trust --all
 ```

-> Choose all by pressing the key `a` and then the `[ENTER]` key to finish.

-To restart the website installation, remove this folder and these files:
+If needed, to restart the website installation, remove this folder and these files:

 ```
 rm -rf node_modules
+bun install
+bun pm trust --all
 ```

 Now you can start the website with the classic command: